 What can 100 years of manufacturing principles teach us about large-scale software services?

 In the late 1800s, small teams of craftsmen would build small batches of automobiles together, from scratch.
-These teams would handle everything from vehicle construction even to
+These teams would handle everything from vehicle construction even to maintenance, since they had unique knowledge about each of these amazingly unique cars.

 When Henry Ford implemented mass production, concepts like a moving assembly line, interchangeable parts, and purpose-built machine tools changed the entire automotive industry forever.
 Cars simultaneously became dramatically higher quality and exponentially less expensive.
 The world hasn’t looked back.